Aedif/TokenVariants/README.md

 By default the side menu uses the token's name as the search criteria.
 However a custom search can be performed by right-clicking on the new Token HUD button while the side menu is open:

 !["Token Hud Search"](./docs/token_hud_search.png)

-### Enable Token HUD button for everyone

-If checked will allow all players to access the new Token HUD button.
-Note that this may potentially reveal art that the players are not supposed to see.
-For a more controlled way of allowing your players to switch between different variants consider "sharing" it via right-clicking the art in the new Token HUD menu.

 #### Always show HUD Button